How Often Can You Harvest Timber?

 Management

-Forest management regimes can also dramatically alter rotation ages.
-Managed stands, such as one that are planted, pre-commercially-thinned, or commercially thinned can reduce the competition for crop trees, thus allowing them to grow bigger in a shorter amount of time.
-In these situations, rotation ages can be drastically reduced, and the introduction of thinning and other partial-harvests allows for smaller harvests between final harvests, allowing for more frequent timber harvesting.
+Forest management regimes can also dramatically alter rotation ages and significantly impact how often you can harvest timber.
+Managed stands, such as ones that are planted, pre-commercially-thinned, or commercially thinned can reduce the competition for crop trees, thus allowing them to grow bigger in a shorter amount of time.
+In these situations, rotation ages can be drastically reduced, and the introduction of thinning and other partial-harvests allows for smaller harvests between final harvests, enabling more frequent timber harvesting.

 Economics